sonnynomnom/greenpoint-face-shields/README.md

-# 3D Printed Face Shields
+# 3D Printed Face Shields 😷

-3d printed face shields for essential workers using an Enders 3.
+3d printed face shields for essential workers for buinesses in Greenpoint.

+using an Enders 3.

 - Comfortability
 - Reusablility